 The vortex, in case you need a reminder, is a large area of low pressure located about 60,000 feet up on the atmosphere over both the poles.
 That's the polar part.
 The vortex part describes the counter-clockwise flow of air that keeps the cold polar air up at the poles.
 Sometimes, however, that flow of air is disrupted, either by the winds changing direction or stopping entirely.
-Either of these events allows the vortex area to warm and the cold polar air goes south, causing frigid conditions in much of North America, Europe and Asia.
+Either of these events allows the vortex area to warm, and the cold polar air goes south, causing frigid conditions in much of North America, Europe and Asia.

 Sometimes this cold air is trapped by the jet stream and hangs around.
-Think back to March 2018 when the U.S. experienced a four-punch combo of nor'easters, or Europe getting pummeled in March, and you'll have an idea of how that cold air can linger.
+Think back to March 2018 when the U.S. experienced a four-punch combo of nor'easters, or Europe getting pummeled in March, and you'll have an idea of how long that cold air can linger.

-A 3-way split?
+A 3-way split

 Axios points out that in the past, polar vortex splits have been linked with major snowstorms, including one in 2010 when the Mid-Atlantic was engulfed in blizzards.